Yep, you read the title right – you can study abroad this summer and save … Read more

-Travel across Australia during a unique five-week program that takes students to some of the most naturally stunning and ecologically important destinations in the country.
-In conjunction with the University of New South Wales, the program offers an unparalleled opportunity for students to receive a first-hand introduction to Australia’s environment and wildlife through the eyes of local experts contextualized within the global ecological crisis.
-Discover the country’s most incredible sites while gaining hands-on experience in practical application of biological science and environmental management.
+Evolving over millions of years of geographic isolation, Australia has an array of geographical and natural features that can’t be found anywhere else.
+Travel across Australia during a unique three-week summer study abroad program that takes students to some of the most naturally stunning and ecologically important destinations in the country.
+Over the past 23 years, the program has become one of the country’s longest continuously running summer study abroad programs offering an unparalleled opportunity for students to receive a first-hand introduction to Australia’s environment and wildlife through the eyes of local experts contextualized within the global ecological crisis.
+Discover the country’s most incredible sites, including Gondwana, the Blue Mountains, Great Barrier Reef and the ancient Daintree Rainforest, while gaining hands-on experience in practical application of biological science and environmental management.

-Learn from leading Australian faculty as well as environmentally-minded guest speakers
+Learn from leading expert Australian faculty as well as environmentally-minded guest speakers in this well-established program that's run for more than two decades

-Traverse the country staying in some of Australia’s top destinations including Byron Bay, Kakadu National Park, Sydney and Cairns by the Great Barrier Reef
+Traverse the country staying in some of Australia’s top destinations including Byron Bay, Sydney and Cairns by the Great Barrier Reef

 Develop an appreciation of Aboriginal cultural links to the Australian landscape and frameworks for Aboriginal involvement in protected area management